rdimascio/friendbuy-challenge/README.md

 npm run build
 ```

-To view the completed challenge, open `index.html`.
+To view the completed challenge, you can open `index.html` locally, or [check it out on Netlify](https://sleepy-golick-73fdd0.netlify.app).

 ### Run tests: